Watch: Shafali Verma smashes quickfire 47 against Sri Lanka as her dream T20 World Cup continues

 Verma is now second in the run-scoring charts behind England captain Heather Knight.
 Her 161 runs have come at an outrageous strike rate of 161, which includes 18 fours and a whopping nine sixes across four matches.

-With the rest of the batters, including Harmanpreet and Smriti Mandhana, not firing, she has taken the onus upon herslef to go for the big runs.
+With the rest of the batters, including Harmanpreet and Smriti Mandhana, not firing, she has taken the onus upon herself to go for the big runs.

 Watch the highlights of Shafali Verma’s knock here: